Forecast window

 How the Forecast Works

-The forecasts on this site are generated with an XGBoost-based machine learning pricing model (gradient-boosted decision trees) that estimates hourly electricity prices from weather, generation, and market features.
-Each hour is evaluated independently based on its expected conditions, which lets the model react to changes in wind, imports, generation availability, and seasonal demand.
+The forecasts on this site are generated with an XGBoost-based machine learning pricing model (gradient-boosted decision trees) that estimates hourly electricity prices from weather, generation, demand, and market features.
+Each hour is evaluated independently based on its expected conditions, which lets the model react to changes in wind, imports, generation availability, solar output, and seasonal demand.

 Key Inputs Considered by the Model

-- Regional wind fields from neighboring-country Open-Meteo features
+- Regional wind context from neighboring countries

 - Cross-border transfer capacities for the forecast area